ros2-gbp/ros2_controllers-release/joint_trajectory_controller/doc/parameters.rst

   Default: 0.0

-gains.<joint_name>.normalize_error (bool)
+gains.<joint_name>.angle_wraparound (bool)
+  For joints that wrap around (without end stop, ie. are continuous), where the shortest rotation to the target position is the desired motion.
   If true, the position error :math:`e = normalize(s_d - s)` is normalized between :math:`-\pi, \pi`.
   Otherwise  :math:`e = s_d - s` is used, with the desired position :math:`s_d` and the measured
   position :math:`s` from the state interface.
-Use this for revolute joints without end stop, where the shortest rotation to the target position is the desired motion.

   Default: false